Pharmacy Technicians and Support Staff

 Funding

 We do not employ PTPTs or offer trainee bursaries, however, we do provide a financial training contribution to the employer.
-It is the responsibility of HEE to ensure the quality of work-based training for these learners, to ensure providers and the curriculum are fit for purpose and a safe and supportive learning environment is provided.
+It is the responsibility of NHS England Workforce, Training and Education (WT&E) to ensure the quality of work-based training for these trainees, to ensure providers and the curriculum are fit for purpose and a safe and supportive learning environment is provided.

 Education costs are paid via the apprenticeship funding route and applicants for PTPT positions must meet the apprenticeship requirements.

-Further information regarding apprenticeship can be found on the HASO website.
+Further information regarding apprenticeships can be found on the HASO website.

 +